jkpunay25/api/README.md

 "# api"
 # API Name
-A: Demo API
+- Demo API

 Brief description of your API.
-A: The "Demo API" is a simple RESTful API for managing names in a MySQL database.
+- The "Demo API" is a simple RESTful API for managing names in a MySQL database.
 It supports creating, retrieving, updating, and deleting name records.

 ## API
 Description
-A: This API is a basic RESTful API for managing names in a database.
+- This API is a basic RESTful API for managing names in a database.
 It provides endpoints for creating, retrieving, updating, and deleting name records.

 Provide a more
 detailed explanation of what your API does, its purpose, and any key features.
-A: The "Demo API" is a basic RESTful API for managing name records in a MySQL database, supporting standard CRUD operations: Create, Read, Update, and Delete.
+- The "Demo API" is a basic RESTful API for managing name records in a MySQL database, supporting standard CRUD operations: Create, Read, Update, and Delete.
 While it provides a simple framework, it lacks advanced features like data validation and secure database connections, making it suitable primarily for educational purposes and as a starting point for more complex API development.